makkenagithub/06-Kubernetes/README.md

 In VMs we used route53 resords to overcome this IP changes.
 Everytime IP changes, we update route53 records and then access with DNS.
 But in k8s we have services.

 Services are 3 types in k8s.
-1. cluster IP - its a default service
+1. cluster IP - its a default service.
+Its for internal pod to pod communication
-2. node port
+2. node port - open a port on underlying node(host) (worker node)
 3. load balancer

 When we create a service, based on the selectors given in the service, that service will go and attach to that pod.